350 Legend vs. 450 Bushmaster: The Battle of Straight Wall Cartridges

 Hunting

-Revisiting trajectory and sectional density, the 350 Legend is flatter shooting but loses too much energy to be effective past 200 yards.
-The 450 BM has more drop at 300 yards, but if you do spot a trophy-grade buck, you better hope you have a 450 Bushmaster in hand because it still has the energy to drop it at those ranges.
+The 350 Legend is flatter-shooting, but loses too much energy to be effective past 200 yards.
+The 450 BM has more drop at 300 yards, but unlike the 350 Legend, it remains effective at that range.

-You can’t push the 350 Legend past 250 yards because it doesn’t have enough energy to ethically take down a medium to large-sized critter.
-However, most hunters don’t actually have a line of sight that far.
-So, unless you’re on flat terrain with no forestry, those shots aren’t practical at that range anyway.
+You can’t push the 350 Legend past 250 yards.
+It just doesn’t have enough energy to ethically take down a medium or large critter at that range.
+However, most hunters in the aforementioned Midwest states don’t actually have a line of sight that far, so the 350 Legend's shorter reach rarely ever proves to be an actual setback.

-Furthermore, if you stumble across a pack of feral hogs, both will effectively put them down.
+If you stumble across a pack of feral hogs, either round will effectively put them down.
 Just ensure you have enough rounds for follow-up shots.

 Ammo and Rifle Cost/Availability

-If you’re limited to finding a straight-wall cartridge option for deer season, a big factor to consider is the cost and availability.
-What good is an excellent hunting caliber that’s legal in your state if you can’t find the ammo?
-Well, it isn’t any good.
+If you’re limited to using a straight-walled cartridge for deer season, two big factors to consider are cost and availability.
+After all, what good is a hunting cartridge if you can't afford it, find it for sale, or buy a rifle for it?

-Fortunately, it isn’t too challenging to find either of these options online (brick-and-mortar stores are another story).
-However, 350 Legend FMJ ammo is much easier to find than 450 Bushmaster range ammo.
+It isn’t too challenging to find either of these options online (brick-and-mortar stores are another story).
+However, 350 Legend range ammo is much easier to find than 450 Bushmaster range ammo, and the same applies to dedicated hunting loads.

-Furthermore, there are plenty of rifles to choose from.
-As stated previously, both of these calibers were designed for the AR platform.
-That means any standard 5.56 AR-15 is a potential host for either cartridge.
-All you need to do for a conversion is install a new barrel, bolt, and magazine.
+Whichever round you adopt, you'll find plenty of rifles to choose from.
+As stated earlier, both of these cartridges are designed for the AR platform.
+That means any standard 5.56 AR-15 is a potential host for either one.
+All you need for a conversion is a new barrel, bolt, and magazine.

 Reloading

 With respect to the 350 Legend and 450 Bushmaster, there are too many reasons to count why you should consider reloading.
-Sure, you can find this ammo online, but it’s still a niche option, and therefore, reloading is a great way to ensure your rifle mags never run dry.
+Sure, you can find this ammo online, but it’s still a niche option.
+Reloading is a great way to ensure your rifle mags never run dry.

-Whether you choose the 350 Legend or 450 Bushmaster, it’s a good idea to keep the spent brass cases from your factory ammo so you can reload them again.
+Both of these options are reloadable, with readily available brass, primers, powders, and component bullets.
+Whether you choose the 350 Legend or 450 Bushmaster, it’s a good idea to keep the spent brass cases from your factory ammo so you (or someone else) can reload them again.

 450 Bushmaster Development/History

-The history and development of the 450 Bushmaster are actually pretty neat.
 Lt.
 Col. Jeff Cooper (who was instrumental in the development of the 10mm) came up with the thumper concept to increase the stopping power of AR-15 rifles.
-The idea was to use a .44 caliber bullet in a smaller rifle with an effective range of 200 yards.
+The idea was to use a .44 caliber (or wider) bullet in a smaller rifle with an effective range of 200 yards.

 Tim LeGrande, CEO of LeMag Firearms LLC, was inspired by the thumper concept and began working with a 284 Winchester case.
-Eventually, he teamed up with Hornady and Bushmaster.
-After a few tweaks, they developed the 450 Bushmaster (or 450 BM, for short).
+He eventually teamed up with Hornady and Bushmaster to develop the 450 Bushmaster (or 450 BM for short).

-In 2007, the 450 Bushmaster joined the ranks of other excellent straight-walled cartridge calibers like the 50 Beowulf.
-Shooting 0.452” projectiles at more than 2,200 fps, it would seem that LeGrande did an excellent job of bringing Lt.
+In 2007, the 450 Bushmaster joined the ranks of other excellent straight-walled cartridge calibers like the 50 Beowulf and 45-70 Government.
+LeGrande did an excellent job of bringing Lt.
 Col. Cooper’s concept to life.

 350 Legend Development/History

-The 350 Legend is a SAAMI-accepted straight-walled cartridge designed by Winchester Repeating Arms for AR-15s and hunters in states with extreme restrictions on rifle cartridges for deer hunting.
+The 350 Legend is a SAAMI-accepted straight-walled cartridge designed by Winchester Repeating Arms for AR-15s and hunters in states which prohibit bottleneck rifle cartridges for deer hunting.

-Ultimately, Winchester wanted to provide hunters with a straight-walled cartridge that met the required specifications but also had lower recoil.
+Winchester wanted to provide hunters with a straight-walled cartridge that met restrictive states' required specifications, but also had lower recoil than traditional straight-walled options like 450 Bushmaster and 444 Marlin.

-The 350 Legend was initially showcased in 2019 with Winchester’s XPR bolt-action rifles.
-Now, Ruger and Savage also manufacture rifles chambered in this caliber.
+Winchester introduced the 350 Legend in 2019 alongside its XPR bolt-action rifles.
+Todau, Ruger and Savage also manufacture rifles chambered for 350 Legend as well.

 Parting Shots

-We’re grateful for the 350 Legend and 450 Bushmaster because they allow hunters to use rifles during deer season in states with strict regulations.
-While I wouldn’t say that one is better than the other, the 350 Legend is a better option for most shooters because it performs well in standard hunting distances and won’t beat your shoulder like the 450 Bushmaster.
+The 350 Legend and 450 Bushmaster are both suitable options for hunting in states that prohibit straight-walled cartridges for hunting.
+While I wouldn’t say that one is "better" than the other, the 350 Legend is a better option for most shooters.
+It performs well over standard hunting distances, and it won’t beat your shoulder like the 450 Bushmaster.

-However, if you need more stopping power at longer distances, the 450 Bushmaster is the clear winner (and you can consider a muzzle brake to help with recoil).
-Of course, if you want to explore the ammo cost and availability further, click HERE.
+However, if you need more stopping power at longer distances, the 450 Bushmaster is the clear winner.
+If its recoil feels too unruly, consider attaching a muzzle brake to your rifle (or somehow making it heavier).

 Ammo Comparisons